-Enhancing the specification of our previous favourite ADSL/ADSL2+ modem router (the Billion 7800N), the new Billion 7800DXL takes its crown.
-It is highly recommended for anyone trying to squeeze out the very best speeds from their line.
+Enhancing the specification of the previous Billion 7800N, the Billion 7800DXL is recommended for anyone trying to squeeze out the very best speeds from their ADSL line.
 It improves on the 7800N’s robustness with challenging broadband lines and enhances its target Signal-to-Noise Ratio (SNR) margin adjustment feature.
 Furthermore, the Billion 7800DXL adds significantly improved functionality, including comprehensive performance statistics and dual-band (2.4 GHz and 5 GHz) wireless operation.

 This page provides information on how to optimise the settings of the Billion 7800DXL to get the best speeds, for example by using target SNR margin tweaking.
 If you would like to buy the Billion 7800DXL, then please consider doing so through this Amazon Billion 7800DXL link, as the small commission helps to fund this site while you pay the same great price.
 Thank you.

 When the Billion 7800N was introduced, it was at the cutting edge as an ADSL/ADSL2+ modem with its robust Broadcom chipset, innovative target SNR margin adjustment feature and Gigabit Ethernet LAN.
 Regular readers of online forums will know that the Billion 7800N has developed a special following among enthusiasts trying to squeeze out the very highest speeds from their broadband connections.

 Times move on, and Billion introduced the new Billion 7800DXL to the UK, enhancing the specification, and we have been provided with a unit to independently review.